Suhmedoh/themer.edit/README.md

 IF dmenu no longer shows any of your applications(happened to me randomly, not sure what caused it) try deleting ~/.cache/dmenu_run

-MAKE SURE you symbollically link your:

->~/.config/i3/config to ~/.config/themer/current/i3.conf
->
->~/.i3status.conf to ~/.config/themer/current/i3status.conf

-to do this, copy your current ~/.config/i3/config and ~/.i3status.conf (or whatever/wherever you have been using to edit your config thus far) as config.backup and .i3status.conf.backup (in case something goes horrifically wrong)

-delete the original files

->rm ~/.config/i3/config
->
->rm ~/.i3status.conf

-now symlink the config and i3status.conf from the ~/.config/themer/current directory to these two spots in order for it to work properly

->ln -s ~/.config/themer/current/i3.conf ~/.config/i3/cnofig
->
->ln -s ~/.config/themer/current/i3status.conf ~/.i3status.conf

 ###(eventual) to do list: